nelsonjchen/mindflakes.com/content/blog/posts/2013-04-14/and-suddenly-nearly-a-decade-later-a-blog-appears/index.md

 fundraiser.

-On the bright side, all the mockups that Nikki Day of BOH did were in photoshop.
+On the bright side, all the mockups that Nikki Day of BOH did were in Photoshop.
 They were far more ambitious than what the current site's current implementation.
 The custom 980px grid system was not up the the task.
 In retrospect, it would have been thrown out anyway.
+I shudder at what beast I would have had to slayed if the original plans had gone through.

 I chose to use [Zurb Foundation](http://foundation.zurb.com/).
 Zurb Foundation is a front-end framework that is far more flexible than many other frameworks out there.
 This was the the kind of Framework that could handle Nikki's designs.
-I would also get free functionality such as drop-down menus, pretty buttons, and first-class support for SCSS, an extension of CSS.
+I would also get free functionality such as drop-down menus, pretty buttons, photo carousel, and first-class support for SCSS, an extension of CSS.
 Zurb Foundation's use of SCSS was very instrumental in adapting the design of Zurb Foundation for Nikki's designs.
 Compared to its competitor Twitter Bootstrap, there is far more control over elements on the page, especially the buttons.
 Also, I got a mobile site for free!
 BOH didn't even ask for it but it came with it!

 Ever since from that time, I've been working on BOH's `nanoc` site.
 I learned how to better compose layouts, the Rules DSL of nanoc, and the whole `nanoc`